-Lupus is a chronic autoimmune disease characterized by chronic inflammation causing pain, fatigue, swelling, skin lesions, joint stiffness, and adverse health effects that can impact the heart, lungs, blood cells, kidneys, and/or brain.
+Lupus is a chronic autoimmune disease affecting about 1.5 million Americans, with an estimated 16,000 newly diagnosed each year.
+It is characterized by chronic inflammation causing pain, fatigue, swelling, skin lesions, joint stiffness, and adverse health effects that can impact the heart, lungs, blood cells, kidneys, and/or brain.
 The inflammation can lead to organ damage that occurs when the body’s immune system attacks its own tissues.

 The most common form of lupus is systemic lupus erythematosus (SLE).
 The chronic inflammation associated with SLE can occur in many different tissues and organs, leading to different types of presentations and making it challenging to diagnose.
 Systemic lupus can affect the skin, brain, eyes, mouth, lungs, heart, kidneys, intestines, and joints.
 If lupus is limited to the skin, it’s known as cutaneous lupus.